erikeah/incremental-nix/README.md

 `out`.
 Take a look to this [example](./example/flake.nix) if you wish.

 [Documentation](./docs) or `nixdoc --file lib.nix --category "main" --description "" > docs/index.md`

+## Acknowledgements

+Thanks to garnix.io for this great [blog post](https://garnix.io/blog/incremental-builds).